Table of Contents:

 Some common signs of a cousin domain attack could include a sudden influx in customer complaints or receiving unsolicited emails requesting sensitive information from “unknown coworkers”.

-However, these will only be noticeable to you if the phishing scam is already active, meaning that it could have already permanently damaged your business’s reputation or steal valuable information from your employees.
+However, these will only be noticeable to you if the phishing scam is already active, meaning that it could have permanently damaged your business’s reputation or steal valuable information from your employees.

 The first option for detecting cousin domain attacks before they can cause damage is not necessarily the most practical, but it is effective if done properly and consistently.
 Manual detection involves you manually typing in a wide variety of variations of your existing domain name to ensure no impersonated fake website is using them.
 This process can take some time and would need to be done regularly to mitigate the risks associated with this type of scam, which are total brand degradation and damaged client relationships.